citp/privacy-policy-historical/a/am/ame/americasjobexchange.com.md

-> *The following text is extracted and transformed from the americasjobexchange.com privacy policy that was archived on 2012-04-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120430022356id_/http%3A//www.americasjobexchange.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the americasjobexchange.com privacy policy that was archived on 2012-11-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121111174657id_/http%3A//www.americasjobexchange.com/privacy) for the most accurate reproduction.*

-# None
+# Privacy | Americasjobexchange.com

 Thank you for visiting the America's Job Exchange (AJE) website which is owned and operated by NaviSite, Inc. This website is designed to make it easier and more efficient for job seekers to learn about employment opportunities and businesses to find capable and competent workers.
 AJE recognizes that it is critical for individuals and businesses to be confident that their privacy is protected when they visit the AJE website and are therefore committed to respecting your privacy when visiting this website.